 Team DAGGAR - Dangerous and Growing Globally, Antimicrobial Resistance.

-Work related to antimicrobial resistance evolved from pharmaceutical eco-toxicology with the development of microbial-community endpoints.
+Work-related to antimicrobial resistance evolved from pharmaceutical eco-toxicology with the development of microbial-community endpoints.
 This work resulted in international exposure and award-winning publications.
 International collaborations include researchers and government/policy agencies in Australia, UK, USA, Canada, Cuba, Denmark and The Netherlands.
-Research focus has been to quantitatively measure resistance genes and antibiotics in the environment; it extends previous qualitative observations to a predictive level aimed at solving practical problems.
+The research focus has been to measure resistance genes and antibiotics in the environment quantitatively; it extends previous qualitative observations to a predictive level aimed at solving practical problems.
 The investigations of PEC (pollutants of emerging concern) continue, as it remains a contemporary international problem.

 Team ARMOR – Antimicrobial Resistance May Offer Resilience? (stability and resilience of microbial communities and performance during pollution stress).

 Microbial community dynamics are examined in response to contaminant exposure in engineered bioreactors.
-The research endeavours to find processes that are ecologically resilient and economically robust to avoid major investment in a new (or upgraded) treatment process as new regulations emerge.
+The research endeavours to find ecologically resilient and economically robust processes to avoid significant investment in a new (or upgraded) treatment process as new regulations emerge.

 GR-AMS - Greco-Roman Antimicrobial Minerals.
 Multi-disciplinary, collaborative project.

 British Colonialism, Marine Sciences and Fisheries Governance.
 Interdisciplinary project with History Department and U. Mzuzu in Malawi.